-- o quality of care remains variable; - o preventable illness remains widespread; - health inequalities are deep rooted and growing in many areas -new treatment options are emerging; - demographic pressures, particularly with regard to care and support for frail older patients are growing; - o financial pressures are building nationally.
+- Quality of care remains variable - Preventable illness remains widespread - Health inequalities are deep-rooted and growing in many areas although new treatment options are emerging. - Demographic pressures, particularly with regard to care and support for frail older patients, are growing. - Financial pressures are building nationally.